Dental TreatmentsWe offer a full range of general dental services for the whole family

 How is a root canal performed?

-The removal of a single tooth can cause the teeth surrounding it to loosen, which can cause issues with further tooth loss, or jaw/bite problems.
-So Drs.
-Randy and Scott Kimbrough will discuss treatment options following the extraction, to avoid further issues.
+The removal of a single tooth can cause the teeth surrounding it to loosen or move, which can cause issues with further tooth loss, or jaw/bite problems.

 Dentures are dental appliances designed to replace missing teeth and help restore your smile.
 Replacing missing teeth can benefit your appearance and your health, whether you’ve lost your teeth from decay, gum disease, or injury.
 Dentures restore your ability to eat and speak clearly, and help fill out the appearance of your face and profile.

 - A conventional denture is a full removable denture that is placed after all teeth have been extracted, and your mouth has fully healed.

 - An immediate denture is a removable denture that is inserted on the same day the teeth are extracted, so that the tissues have time to heal following extractions.
 We will take measurements and make models of your jaw before extractions, so that you don’t have to be without teeth during the healing process.

 The teeth in your dentures are made of plastic and porcelain, and rest directly on the gums over the bone.
 They can be made to fit over teeth that have had root canals, and a complete denture can be attached to dental implants for a more secure hold.